chodera/portfolio/_posts/2019-03-23-public_toilets.md

             nudge_x = -0.004,
             nudge_y = +0.0007)

-# One toilet is not on the map, it is the one it Schiltigheim, which is in the northeast of Strasbourg
+# One toilet is not on the map, it is the one it Schiltigheim, which is in the north of Strasbourg.
 {% endhighlight %}

 Here is the final result: